Cathodoluminescence excitation spectroscopy: nanoscale imaging of excitation pathways

 Indeed, electron scattering in matter leads to light emission through different processes, extending in a wide energy (from meV to keV) and time (from fs to $\mu$s) ranges.
 In Fig. \ref{Exc-Dec_Pathways}C, optical transitions are represented by vertical arrows and relaxation pathways by black arrows, with qualitative temporal axis from left to right.

-In order to understand CLE, it is necessary to know how EELS and CL spectra relate to the processes described in Fig. 1C.
-Every inelastically scattered electron must undergo an initial excitation (purple arrow in Fig. 1C) that can be measured with EELS.
-This encompasses TR, NBE excitations, core-electron transitions \cite{E96}, bulk plasmon \cite{R1980} and SP \cite{B1982} excitations, phonon excitations \cite{IM1982,Krivanek2014} and exciton excitations \cite{Bonnet2021}.
+In order to understand CLE, it is necessary to know how EELS and CL spectra relate to the processes described in Fig. \ref{Exc-Dec_Pathways}C. Every inelastically scattered electron must undergo an initial excitation (purple arrow in Fig. \ref{Exc-Dec_Pathways}C) that can be measured with EELS.
+This encompasses TR, NBE excitations, core-level excitations \cite{E96}, bulk \cite{R1980} and surface \cite{B1982} plasmon excitations, phonon excitations \cite{IM1982,Krivanek2014} and exciton excitations \cite{Bonnet2021}.
 TR occurs when a relativistic electron crosses a dielectric discontinuity and is often missed in the presence of other excitations in the same energy range, due to its small oscillator strength (Fig. \ref{Exc-Dec_Pathways}A-B).
 The NBE of semiconductors is easily detected in EELS (Fig. \ref{Exc-Dec_Pathways}A-B for SiO$_2$ and \textit{h}-BN), especially with modern electron monochromator technologies \cite{Krivanek2014}.
 Core-electron spectroscopy is widely used for chemical mapping and allotrope identification \cite{E96} down to the atomic scale \cite{Muller2008}.